 Unfortunately for them, Hua was an ideal donor candidate in his condition.
-There's a small and unlikely window for organ retrieval.
-It must happen while patients are still technically alive, but usually supported by machines in the ICU.
+There's a small and unlikely window for organ retrieval: it must happen while patients are still technically alive, but usually supported by machines in the ICU.

-Sim Tee Hua had never opted-out of organ donation.
-And so the ensuing scene was some dystopian nightmare.
-By law, police and hospital security restrained the family while medical staff took him into surgery to retrieve his organs.
+Sim Tee Hua had never opted-out of organ donation, and the ensuing scene was a dystopian nightmare.
+By law, police and hospital security restrained the family while medical staff took Hua into surgery to retrieve his organs.
 In doing so, they instrumentalised Sim Tee Hua's death and the family were left feeling horrifically cheated by the state and with further trauma to process.

 Such accounts give us a disturbing glimpse of what can go wrong within a system designed to prolong and value human life.
 The media coverage was extensive, leading to a public outcry and a further drop in national donor rates.
 Abolishing the veto was a grave error in this instance.